bitwurx/cc-controller/README.md

 # Concord Controller

-Concord Controller handles user requests and manages the interactions of the individual components of the concord service.
+Concord Controller (CC) handles user requests and manages the interactions of the individual components of the concord service.

 ### Usage
 To build the docker image run: